carriemorrill/lake-model-utilities/run-scripts/README.md

 # Running multiple iterations of Lake Model using shell scripting
 This procedure is useful for calibrating the lake model across a range of possible parameter values, or for generating an ensemble of lake model simulations to sample the impact of parameter uncertainty.
-1. Generate scaling factors for parameters using Latin Hypercube sampling in R. To do this in R, use the following commands:
+1. Generate scaling factors for parameters using Latin Hypercube sampling in R. To do this in R, use the following commands.
+Set nsim and nparam to be the number of lake model simulations you plan to run and the number of parameters that you plan to vary.

    > install.packages("lhs")

    > library(lhs)

+   > nsim = 1000; nparam = 7

-   > improvedLHS(1000,7)
+   > improvedLHS(nsim,nparam)

    Save output as lake-params.txt